raspberrypilearning/how-are-you/en/step_2.md

 **Online**: Open the 'How are you?' starter Scratch project [online](http://rpf.io/how-are-you-on){:target="_blank"}.
 If you have a Scratch account you can make a copy by clicking **Remix**.

+To open this project offline, follow the link to the Scratch Offline Editor: [www.scratch.mit.edu/download](https://scratch.mit.edu/download){:target="_blank"}.

 You should see a young person - that's you (for now!).
 We really need you to jazz things up!

 Click the green flag to run the project.
 It will sound and read like you are speaking double-dutch!
 It is infact Arabic.
 Read on to find out what's being said.